Alumni

 USN Archives

-Archives History: Formally initiated in 2012 by USN's first official Archivist, Alumna Claire Ackerman '96, followed by Jenny Winston in 2014, the PDS and USN physical and digital archive organizational efforts got a second wind leading up to and during the school's 2015 Centennial celebration.
+Archives History: Formally initiated in 2012 by USN's first official Archivist, Alumna Claire Ackerman '96, followed by Jenny Winston in 2014, the PDS and USN physical and digital archives got the boost it needed during the school's 2015 Centennial celebration.
 With the help of many volunteers, Claire established and began organizing the collection and started the Omeka digital archives.
-Jenny continued to process, categorize, and digitize the ever-growing collection of old photos, old student newspapers, programs, newspaper clippings, artwork and miscellany that has become the bulk of archives materials.
+Jenny continued to process, categorize, and digitize the ever-growing collection of old photos, old student newspapers, programs, newspaper clippings, artwork and miscellany that has become the bulk of the materials in the archives.
+Their work was continued by Kat Trammell ‘99 between 2021 and 2025.
+Liz Bedford, hired in 2026, is the current steward of our constantly growing and ever-evolving collection.

-Their work has been continued by current USN Archivist Kat Trammell ‘99 who began more recent efforts in 2021.
-The collection continues to grow because alumni continue to donate items they have been saving for years.
-Recently we received scrapbook pages and photos from one of the last PDS football stars, class of 1946.
-We have old uniforms, trophies, century-old copies of the literary magazine The Volunteer.
+We’ve received scrapbook pages and photos from one of the last PDS football stars, class of 1946.
+We have old yearbooks, trophies, century-old copies of the literary magazine The Volunteer.
 We have the scorebook from the state champion 1927 girls' basketball team.
-We have cheerleading and basketball uniforms.
+We have cheerleading and basketball uniforms and a seemingly endless collection of photographs.
+As the items held within our archives continues to grow, through alumni donations and continued activity, our aim is to preserve our stories and make them accessible for generations to come.

 Archives Volunteer Recognition

 We are thankful for the dedicated efforts of many volunteers over several decades.
-If your name does not appear here and should be, please contact Kat Trammel.
+If your name does not appear here and should be, please contact Liz Bedford.

 Al Lowe